This blog post has been researched, edited, and approved by John Hanning and Brian Wages. Join our newsletter below.

 The most common instances when we want to do a cost segregation study include:

-This allows non passive losses that can offset W2 income or business income when the investor materially participates.
+This allows non-passive losses to offset W-2 or business income when the investor materially participates.

 Losses from one rental property can offset the capital gain from selling another property.

-A cost segregation study can create a loss that nets against the profits.
+A cost segregation study can create a loss that offsets profits.

 To discuss the best timing for your property, reach out here: